 Click the Save or Apply button to save your settings, then restart your router for the changes to take effect.
-Disconnect your computer from your router, then reconnect to see if the Roblox error still exists.
+Disconnect your computer from your router, then reconnect to see if the Roblox error code 277 still exists.

 Solution #5: Update Your Browser.

 Using an outdated version of your browser could potentially lead to issues such as the Roblox error code 277.
 If you’re playing Roblox Studio, you will need to have the latest version of Internet Explorer for the game to work perfectly.
 You also need to make sure that the security settings of your browser allow Roblox.
 If your security settings are too high, issues like this might happen.

 While you’re at it, disable any ad-blocker or browser extensions you might have installed on your browser.
 These add-ons can prevent Roblox from fully loading and causing issues.

 If you’ve updated your browser and you’re still experiencing Roblox error 277, try playing the game using a different browser.
 Roblox is compatible with most major web browsers, such as Google Chrome, Microsoft Edge, Mozilla Firefox, Internet Explorer, and Safari.

 Solution #6: Reset Internet Options Using Internet Explorer.